 Thank you again for your interest in representing your fellow peers at the Austin Community College district and for taking the initiative to serve as an elected officer of the Student Government Association.

 Article 1: Election Authority

-1(a) The membership of the Election Commission shall comprise of a Commissioner and no fewer than three or as many other members from the student body as found to be necessary.
+1(a) The membership of the Election Commission shall comprise of a Commissioner, Secretary, and no fewer than three

 1(b) The Election Commission is the final authority on the Election process and shall oversee all election disputes.

 1(c) The Election Commission shall abide by the most recent edition of the SGA Election Code.

 1(d) The Election Commission quorum shall be a minimum of 3 voting members.

 1(e) The Election Code shall establish the rules governing the election

 campaigns, which is to be established by the Election Commission no later than four weeks before the first day of the Spring elections.

 1(f) The Election Code shall establish the methods and logistics of an election, which is to be established by the Election Commission no later than four weeks before the first day of the Spring elections.